DavidFuentelsazRodriguez/RecetAI-Mercadona/README.md

 We use the `gemini-2.0-flash` model for fast and accurate generation.
 The system includes:
 -   **Advanced Prompt Engineering:** Dynamic prompt construction based on available products.
 -   **Self-Correction System:** If the AI generates invalid JSON or violates a nutritional rule, the system automatically retries by sending the error back to the AI for correction.
+-   **Vector Database (Qdrant):** Stores mathematical representations (embeddings) of every product.
+This allows the system to find ingredients by *concept* rather than exact keyword matching.

 ### ⚡ Asynchronous & Scalable Architecture
 -   **Job Queue (BullMQ):** Long-running tasks, like the product scraper, are not run by the web server.
 Instead, they are added to a `Redis`-backed queue.
 This ensures the API responds instantly (`202 Accepted`) and prevents server timeouts.